Last update 27 October 2019

 Change of ownership: Richard N. L. Thompson, Sydney NSW

-Work continued on overhaul at Wedderburn
+The same volunteer maintenance team continued the overhaul at Wedderburn

 15.3.17